About Memory Leaks

 }

-It is recommended that developers do not focus too much on memory leaks because they rarely occur.
-If they unfortunately occur, we can use stress testing to find the code causing the leak and determine the problem.
-Even if developers cannot locate the leak, webman's built-in monitor service will timely and safely restart the process experiencing the memory leak to release memory.
+It is recommended that developers do not pay special attention to memory leaks, as they rarely occur.
+If they unfortunately do occur, we can identify which code is causing the leak through pressure testing, thus locating the issue.
+Even if developers do not find the leak point, the built-in monitor service of Webman will safely restart the processes that experience memory leaks in a timely manner to free memory.

-If you really want to avoid memory leaks as much as possible, you can consider the following suggestions:
+If you really want to avoid memory leaks as much as possible, you can refer to the following suggestions.

-- Try not to use arrays with the
+- Try to avoid using arrays with the

 global